rsmp-nordic/core_v4/components.md

 Exactly one root level component must be configured as the main component for each node.
 This component is used to refer to the device as a whole.

 ```
-tc     # root component
+tc     # configured as root component
 sg/1
 sg/2
 dl
 ```

-As a shorthand, you can use an empty component path, or leave it out, to refer to the main component.
-Assuming the componennt `tc` is configured as the main component, these two command achieve the same:
+You can refer to the main component by using use an empty component path or by leaving out it out.
+For exapmple. assuming the componennt `tc` is configured as the main component, these two command achieve the same:

 ```
 comamand/tlc/2/45fe/tc          # Send command to component tc